mohuk/pages-blog/_posts/2024-02-08-optimizing-ttfb.md

 *"You cannot improve what you don't measure"*.

-A quick search on the internet provided me with the following options to measure TTFB:
+You can measure TTFB by:
-- Network Tab of Chrome (and other browsers)
+- Network Tab of the browser
-- Performance analysis through Lighthouse
+- Performance analysis through Lighthouse (or a similar tool)

 It is important to understand that TTFB depends on many factors resulting in different measures for each user.
 Measuring a 75th percentile of Average TTFB across all users was more meaningful to track as compared to single user values provided by the options mentioned above.
 I was able to setup the graph using [Real User Monitoring (RUM)](https://docs.datadoghq.com/real_user_monitoring/) on Datadog.